 Bear Grips II Band Wrist wraps

-One of the highlights of this wrist support that makes it a must-have for weight lifters is its reinforced thumb loops that is specially designed to keep the wrist in place while lifting.
-This incredible wrist support features a premium quality thumb loop and a strong Velcro closure to keep the wrist wrap tightly snug and secure.
+One of the highlights of these wrist wraps that makes it a must-have for weight lifters is its reinforced thumb loops that is specially designed to keep the wrist in place while lifting.
+This incredible brand features a premium quality thumb loop and a strong Velcro closure to keep the wrist wrap tightly snug and secure to help protect the wrist’s muscle groups.
 The perfect way to wear this is to first insert your thumb and proceed to wrap your wrist to the desired tightness.

 - Strong and reinforced thumb loop